Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/custom_viz.md

 ### Creating Drawings

-TODO: expos

-The visualizations from this package are customizable.
-A basic customization parameter can include, for example, the thickness or color of lines drawn.
+Like the text and UI windows, 3D visualizations from this package are customizable.
+A set of basic customization parameters can include, for example, the thickness or color of lines drawn.

-- Define this customizable parameters for the trail drawing as serialized private fields at the top of your class.
+- Define these customizable parameters for the trail drawing as serialized private fields at the top of your class.

     ```csharp
     [SerializeField]